Perl-Evozon/PearlBee/PEARLBEE_ON_HEROKU.md

-To deploy Pearlbee on heroku follow this steps:
+To deploy Pearlbee on Heroku follow this steps:

 1. Clone this repository
 2. `cd Pearlbee`